InterNations/antwort/README.md

 ### License
-Antwort is providedd under MIT License - see LICENSE.md for full details.
+Antwort is provided under MIT License - see LICENSE.md for full details.